reefer42/Xkaliber-repo/README.md

 8/11/25

-our official iso updated to support mobile and now desktop (desktop users switch desktop at login screen)
+our official iso updated to support mobile and now desktop (desktop users switch desktop at login screen for xfce or plasma desktop)

 8/10 /25